SeanLausanne/shopify-challenge-2022/README.md

 Please go to https://replit.com/@SeanLausanne/shopify-challenge-2022#index.js

-Hit Run button or type the following in Shell:
+**The app should be running already.** It is running if the button says "Stop".
+If it is not running already, hit "Run" button or type the following in Shell:

 ```
 npm install